-NOAA plans to include an Atmospheric Composition instrument (ACX) that observes atmospheric composition data as part of the GeoXO system, pending final program approval.
-The GeoXO ACX would be a hyperspectral spectrometer that measures a wide spectrum of light from ultraviolet (UV) to visible.
+NOAA plans to include an Atmospheric Composition instrument (ACX) that observes atmospheric composition data as part of the GeoXO satellite system.
+The GeoXO ACX will be a hyperspectral spectrometer that measures a wide spectrum of light from ultraviolet (UV) to visible.

-By providing continuous observations and measurements of atmospheric composition, the ACX data would improve air quality monitoring and forecasting as well as mitigate health impacts from severe pollution and smoke events.
-ACX would contribute to improved operational air quality, hazard, and wildfire observation and prediction efforts.
-These improvements would help save thousands of lives, reduce health care costs, and improve economic productivity.
+By providing continuous observations and measurements of atmospheric composition, ACX data will improve air quality monitoring and forecasting as well as mitigate health impacts from severe pollution and smoke events.
+ACX will contribute to improved operational air quality, hazard, and wildfire observation and prediction efforts.
+These improvements can help save thousands of lives, reduce health care costs, and improve economic productivity.

 Improvements Over Current Capabilities

 Currently, NOAA measurements of atmospheric composition changes in the planetary boundary layer from space are limited to one observation per day from polar-orbiting satellites.
-Having an atmospheric composition instrument aboard a geostationary satellite would extend the capability to observe rapidly changing air quality during the day.
+Having an atmospheric composition instrument aboard a geostationary satellite will extend the capability to observe rapidly-changing air quality during the day.
 This can help reduce the adverse impacts of poor air quality, enhancing the protection of ecosystems, and improving human health (e.g., examining how environmental factors relate to patterns of morbidity and mortality).

 Benefits of a Geostationary Atmospheric Composition Instrument

-ACX observations would support several science and operational application areas.
-These application areas would be informed by the GeoXO Imager and GeoXO Sounder as well.
+ACX observations will support several science and operational application areas.
+These application areas will be informed by the GeoXO Imager (GXI) and GeoXO Sounder (GXS) instruments as well.

 Air Quality Forecasting

-ACX would provide hourly tropospheric trace gas and aerosol observations.
-ACX data would be fundamental to understanding changes in air quality as well as their impacts on human health and natural and engineered ecosystems.
+ACX will provide hourly tropospheric trace gas and aerosol observations.
+ACX data will be fundamental to understanding changes in air quality as well as their impacts on human health and natural and engineered ecosystems.
 The ability to continually monitor smog-inducing compounds that have a significant daily variation would enhance air quality forecasts.

 More continuous data would mean less data lost from cloud contamination (clouds that block readings) and may provide improved inputs to forecast models (e.g., better detection of wildfires and their intensities helping to improve smoke emissions estimates).
 More accurate air quality forecasts over the U.S. would help to save lives and improve health outcomes because of reduced exposure to severe air pollution events.